SuzanneNL/star-trail-photography/README.md

 - A sign up page.
 3. Visible for logged in users:**
 - A log out option in the navigation bar.
 - A profile page, where a user can click on a button that directs him to a page where he can then update his password.
-The profile page also shows all the images that were uploaded by the user.
+From here, he can also delete his account.
+Finally, the profile page shows all the images that were uploaded by the user.
 - In the gallery, a logged in user sees an 'add your image' button, that directs the user to a form for uploading an image.
 - Also in the gallery, the user sees two buttons under each of his own images.
 These buttons are also visible on the profile page.
 The pen button directs a user to a form where he can edit his image and save the changes (or cancel and go back to the previous page).
 The bin button makes a modal pop up, asking the user whether he really wants to delete this image.
 A user can cancel and go back to the page, or he can confirm, which results in the deletion of the image from the database and therefore from the gallery (and of course from his profile).